Like many other areas of the country, Michigan is a state which is constantly changing in response to the times.

 In most cases, the duties and responsibilities that a dental laboratory technician must be able to handle include a number of tasks related to fulfilling the dental needs of patients.

 You might have to inspect a final dental product for its accuracy and quality.
-In some dental clinic settings, you might be responsible for every phase of production, whereas, in a larger operation, you might only be tasked with a single phase of production.
+In some dental clinic settings, you might be responsible for every phase of production, whereas, in a larger operation, your tasks might only be on a single phase of production.

-Industrial mechanics are tasked with calibrating and testing various types of machinery so they can be sure that it delivers optimal performance.
+Industrial mechanics calibrate and test various types of machinery so they can be sure that it delivers optimal performance.
 You would normally be responsible for troubleshooting, repairing, and sometimes even moving heavy pieces of equipment.
-You might have to inspect, maintain, or carry out repairs on the same equipment, in order to ensure that it’s always ready to be used.
-As an industrial mechanic, you can expect to be paid in the neighborhood of $21 per hour, or up to $50,000 annually.
+You might have to inspect, maintain, or carry out repairs on the same equipment, in order to ensure that it’s always ready for use.
+As an industrial mechanic, you can expect to get at least $21 per hour, or up to $50,000 annually.

 In most work settings, you would work with a team of technicians and mechanics to make sure that all maintenance and repair activities have been handled and completed.
-Sometimes you would also be called upon to make emergency repairs so that damage can be prevented to machinery, and so that personnel won’t be injured.
-It will be necessary to have a high school diploma in order to secure a job as an industrial mechanic, and it will generally be very useful to have some background in the field before you can be hired.
+Sometimes you would also be called upon to make emergency repairs so you can prevent damage to machinery and personnel injuries.
+It will be necessary to have a high school diploma in order to secure a job as an industrial mechanic, and it will generally be very useful to have some background in the field before you apply.